screee/screess/README.md

 }
 ```

-Function values are created using the special `funciton` value macro
+Function values are created using the special `function` value macro

 ```
 #water {